brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

 ### 1.2.0 (Unreleased) ###
+- New: Support all the themes, Includes two separate fallback methods so that you can create custom headers and footers for any theme.
+- New: Added target rule engine which allows you to have different headers/footer for different pages.
+- New: Added Retina Image Elementor widget which can be used as a Site Logo.
+- New: Added Copyright widget and Shortcode for current year & site title.
 - Improvement: Allow before footer to work on Elementor Canvas Template when not usina Astra Theme.
-- New: Added Copyright widget and Shortcode for current year & site title.
+- Improvement: Added support of `Before Footer` action for all the themes.

 ### 1.1.4 ###
 - Fix: Flush permalinks on plugin update to Elementor error when trying to edit the Header/Footer.